aws-lite/performance/readme.md

 ## Reproduction

 We encourage you to replicate these results.
-Assuming you have an AWS account and credentials with appropriate permissions (see [Architect's AWS setup guide](https://arc.codes/docs/en/get-started/detailed-aws-setup)), run this same benchmark suite with the following steps:
+Assuming you have an AWS account and credentials with appropriate permissions (see [Architect's AWS setup guide](https://arc.codes/docs/en/get-started/detailed-aws-setup)), run this same performance metric suite with the following steps:

 - Pull down this repo
 - Modify any AWS profile references to `openjsf` to the appropriate AWS profile you'd like to use
 - Install dependencies: `npm i`
 - Deploy the project to AWS: `npx arc deploy`
-- Run the benchmark and publish your results: `npm run bench`
+- Run the benchmarks and view the results: `npm run bench`

 ## Acknowledgments